 A stone’s throw away from Causeway Bay, Happy Valley Racecourse throws the best mid-week party in town.

-Every Wednesday night, Happy Valley Racecourse is open for night races.
+Every Wednesday night (from September to July), Happy Valley Racecourse is open for night races.
 Non-gambling punters can enjoy the night by visiting the Beer Garden for live entertainment, food and, of course, beer.

 The best location to see the action is at the fence near the finishing post—towards the end of the Beer Garden.
 The Parade Area, where racing horses will take a stroll before the game, is located near the finishing post, too.